West Kimberley Nature Project

 WKNP ON THE DAMPIER PENINSULA

 A strong focus of the WKNP has been to support Indigenous Ranger groups to build skills in ecological management, and provide training in weed control, fire management, feral animal control.
-The WKNP is helping to bring Traditional Ecological Knowledge (TEK) together with scientific monitoring and management of natural and cultural areas in new and innovative ways.
+The WKNP helped to bring Traditional Ecological Knowledge (TEK) together with scientific monitoring and management of natural and cultural areas in new and innovative ways.

-Project outcomes to date include:
+Project outcomes included:

 - Harvesting native seed for propagation and regeneration projects – both in degraded areas, and to improve habitat quality and biodiversity within existing vegetation